bilo1967/reBooth/README.md

 If you setup your own STUN, TURN or PeerJS server, be sure that their ports are not blocked by your firewall for inbound connections (expecially PeerJS which may not use a standard port).
 Also, verify that you can access those ports from your location.

+Once you have your working PeerJS server and access to at least a TURN and a TURN server, you can download the ReBooth webroot from GitHub, set up the configuration files and have your ReBooth installation served by a webserver.

 ## Installation